The neutrino fog for dark matter-electron scattering experiments: Rates

 Any neutrinos reaching the detector could have been produced by various sources, including the sun, the earth, the atmosphere, and nuclear reactors.
 For the case of electron-recoil DM searches, only solar neutrinos are a relevant background\,\cite{Essig:2018tss, Wyenberg:2018eyv}.
 We use values for the solar neutrino flux normalisations and uncertainties from Ref.~\cite{OHare:2020lva}.
 The fluxes and theoretical systematic uncertainties are primarily calculated under the high-metallicity Standard Solar Model (SSM), with the exception of $^8$B, for which experimental data provides a smaller uncertainty~\cite{Bergstrom:2016cbh, Super-Kamiokande:2001ljr,Borexino:2008fkj,Borexino:2017uhp,Super-Kamiokande:2010tar,KamLAND:2011fld,SNO:2011hxd,SNO:2018fch,Gonzalez-Garcia:2023kva}.

 As mentioned in Sec.~\ref{sec:exp}, while neutrinos will scatter on both the electrons and the nucleons in the target medium, for DM searches based on very low-energy electron recoil events, the misidentified electron recoils from \cevns turn out to create the dominant neutrino background~\cite{Essig:2018tss}.
-This is because the nuclear recoil rates are several orders of magnitude larger than electron recoils for neutrinos because we are interested in only a very narrow window of energies.
+This is because the nuclear recoil rates are several orders of magnitude larger than electron recoils for neutrinos, in our energy range of interest.
 For the neutrino-nucleus interactions, we use the differential cross-section for \cevns~\cite{Freedman:1973yd,Freedman:1977,Drukier:1983gj} (only measured by COHERENT \cite{COHERENT:2017ipa, COHERENT:2020ybo,COHERENT:2021xmm}) with respect to the nuclear recoil energy $E_{r}$, given by

 with neutrino energy $E_\nu$, the mass of the nucleus $m_N$, the Fermi coupling constant $G_F = 1.166\times 10^{-5}$\,\GeV$^{-2}$, and $F(E_{r})$ is the Helm form factor.
 The weak nuclear hypercharge of a nucleus containing $N$ neutrons and $Z$ protons is denoted by $Q_W = N - Z(1-4\sin^2\theta_W)$ with $\sin^2\theta_W=0.2387$\,\cite{Erler:2004in}.
 The effect of uncertainties related to the Weinberg angle and nuclear form factor is expected to be insignificant\,\cite{AristizabalSierra:2021kht}.
 The differential scattering rate is then,